"Anonymous" hurt by arrests but hard to kill

 These included credit card details of users of Sony's latest PlayStation platform as well as client details and some 5 million e-mails from U.S. specialist geopolitical publisher and sometime private intelligence firm Stratfor.
 The Stratfor e-mails were then passed on to Wikileaks, which is now publishing them.

-U.S. authorities said one of those arrested this week, Jeremy Hammond - a Chicago resident who styled himself "Anarchaos" - had been charged with the Stratfor hack.
-Another of those arrested, 19-year-old Donncha O' Cearrbhail, was charged with another recent high profile success - the hacking of a conference call between the FBI and London detectives discussing action against hackers.
+U.S. authorities said one of those arrested this week, Jeremy Hammonds -- a Chicago resident who styled himself "Anarchaos" -- had been charged with the Stratfor hack.
+Another of those arrested, 19-year-old Donncha O' Cearrbhail, was charged with another recent high profile success -- the hacking of a conference call between the FBI and London detectives discussing action against hackers.

 "Undoubtedly this is a big feather in the cap for the Feds," said QinetiQ's Dyhouse.
 "But the Scotland Yard/FBI leak shows how simple mistakes can have a huge impact on any operation.
 Interceptions can be so easy these days."